Graduate Certificate in Muslim Studies

 - Courses must be chosen from at least two departments.

-- No more than 4 credits can be in directed study or research, except with written permission of the Director of the SMSC.
+- No more than 4 credits can be in directed study or research, except with written permission of the CURA Director.

-- Must complete a piece of significant research such as an MA, MFA thesis, doctoral dissertation, or two substantial research papers in graduate-level seminars.
+- Complete a piece of significant research such as an MA, MFA thesis, doctoral dissertation, or two substantial research papers in graduate-level seminars.

-- Receive approval of completion from the Director of the SMSC and the student’s departmental faculty advisor.
-Students are expected to consult with the SMSC Director at the beginning of their studies in order to ensure that their planned courses will fulfill the goals of the certificate program.
+- Receive approval of completion from the CURA Director and the student’s departmental faculty advisor.
+Students are expected to consult with the CURA Director at the beginning of their studies in order to ensure that their planned courses will fulfill the goals of the certificate program.